SampleEnvironment/SECoP/protocol/issues/015d start stop pause shutdown.rst

 When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

+*Proposal: In general, several modules have a common shutdown command.
+We should use a shutdown module instead and introduce a Shutdown interface class*